mcalmer/sslCertTool/README.md

                         RPM name that houses the server's SSL key and certificate. (the base filename, not filename-version-
                         release.noarch.rpm)
   --hostname HOSTNAME   Hostname of the server.
-(Default: lesch.suse.de) --cname CNAMES        cname of the server.
+(Default: hocalhost.domain.top) --cname CNAMES        cname of the server.
 Can be used multiple times.
   --country COUNTRY     2 letter country code (e.g. US or DE) --state STATE         state or province